securefederatedai/openfl/docs/running_the_federation.rst

         :code:`get_dataset()` method accepts the dataset_type (for instance train, validation, query, gallery) and returns an iterable object with samples and targets.

-        User's implementation of ShardDescriptor should be inherent from :code:`openfl.interface.interactive_api.shard_descriptor.ShardDescriptor`.
-It should implements :code:`get_dataset`, :code:`sample_shape` and :code:`target_shape` methods o describe the way data samples and labels will be loaded from disk during training.
+        User's implementation of ShardDescriptor should be inherented from :code:`openfl.interface.interactive_api.shard_descriptor.ShardDescriptor`.
+It should implement :code:`get_dataset`, :code:`sample_shape` and :code:`target_shape` methods to describe the way data samples and labels will be loaded from disk during training.

 3. Start the Envoy.